 Penalty for late payment of tax.

 A FSC that does not pay the tax when due generally may be penalized ½ of 1% of the unpaid tax for each month or part of a month the tax is not paid, up to a maximum of 25% of the unpaid tax.
-The penalty will not be imposed if the FSC can show that the failure to pay on time was due to reasonable cause.
-However, see Caution above.
+The penalty will not be imposed if the FSC can show that the failure to pay on time was due to reasonable cause and not due to willful neglect.
+However, see Caution, above.

 Trust fund recovery penalty.